neo4j-field/gsummit2024/README.md

 CALL gds.degree.write('OperationalPoints', {writeProperty: 'degreeScore'})
 ```

-Using the Betweenness Centrality algorithm we can identify important nodes in the graph by another metric - those nodes which sit on the shortest path between the most other nodes.
+Using the [Betweenness Centrality](https://neo4j.com/docs/graph-data-science/current/algorithms/betweenness-centrality/) algorithm we can identify important nodes in the graph by another metric - those nodes which sit on the shortest path between the most other nodes.

-These nodes represent OperationalPoints which many journeys are likely to pass through, and may act as 'bridge' nodes between different parts of the network.
+These nodes represent `OperationalPoint`s which many journeys are likely to pass through, and may act as 'bridge' nodes between different parts of the network.

 ```cypher
 CALL gds.betweenness.stream('OperationalPoints')